 - tax effect and tax shield

 - free cash flow

 3. Taxation

 - corporate income tax

 - social taxes

 - value added tax

 4. Strategy and budgeting

 - financial budgets

 - key performance indicators and scorecards

 - budgets and performance appraisal

-Structure and Format C I II
+Structure and Format The course will be oriented towards making the participants understand different

-Structure and Politiat The course will be oriented towards making the participants understand different methods, techniques, and models, as well as enabling them to use these tools in
+methods, techniques, and models, as well as enabling them to use these tools in

 practice.
 Thus, the course will be largely 'hands-on', in the sense that the participants

 are expected to work actively with various problems.
 The lecture part will not be

 very large.
 There will be two hours of lecturing each day.
 The rest of the day will be

 devoted to working on practical exercises.

 - Lectures: 1090

 - Assignments: 7 (in pairs)

 Literature and other Essential Management Accounting: Allen M.W., Myddelton D.R.

 resources The chapters required for each lecture are stated in the course calendar.
 In

-resources addition to the course book there will be articles uploaded into eLearning, which are
+addition to the course book there will be articles uploaded into eLearning, which are

 treated as compulsory reading.

 Learning Outcomes Knowledge

 describe the costing methods for a product or service

 explain the necessity of budgeting for a company and the budgeting

 methods

-define the time value of money

-explain the capital budgeting techniques
+evolution the capital budgeting techniques

 discuss the interest rate structure and the tax effect

-01-111-
+discuss the interest rate structure and the tax effect

 Skills

 conduct the costing for a product or service

-perform the capital budgeting for a project applying several capital budgeting techniques
+perform the capital budgeting for a project applying several capital

+budgeting techniques

 prepare the budget for a company

+Competences

-Competences choose the reasonable costing method for a product or service
+choose the reasonable costing method for a product or service

 select the reasonable capital budgeting technique for the project valuation

 plan the future performance of a company by applying the budgeting

 methods

 Attendance Not mandatory for lectures

 Requirements and Exam: 100% of the grade.
 The exam is closed-book.
 A precondition for being

 Grading allowed to take the final exam is that students have submitted and passed all the

-8 assignments.

-For debtors
+Eor debtore

-Course retakers : follow the requirements of the ME course 2021 (in case all the
+Course retakers: follow the requirements of the ME course 2021 (in case all the

-assignments have been passed before, the retaker does not need to sign-up for
+assignments have been passed before the retaker does not need to sign-up for

-groups and submit the daily assignments)
+assignments have been passed before, the retaker does not need to sign-up for groups and submit the daily assignments)

 Debtors of the ME part : do not need to submit the daily assignments (in case all

-the assignments have been passed before, otherwise please contact Dr. Natalja
+the assignments have been passed before, otherwise please contact Dr. Natalia

 Tocelovska).
 The ME part debtors should take the exam only

-Debtors of the SOBP part : should submit the assignment as provided by Dr.
+Debtors of the SOBP part: should submit the assignment as provided by Dr.

+Nicolas Gavoille